AnjaliSandip/ElmerFEM-OpenFOAM-Dakota/README.md

 This program, Elmer FEM-OpenFoam-Dakota interface, is released under license GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

 An interface program for 3 way coupling between Elmer FEM, OpenFoam and Dakota has been developed.
 Furthermore, it was succesfully applied to benchmarks.
 The interface program along with examples have been provided.

 Capabilities:
-This program provides tools that enable a richer understanding of multi-physics/phase predictions utilizing the full capabilities of both finite element and finite volume methods in a time sensitive manner.
+The interface developed provides an open-source framework that integrates data analytics, finite element and finite volume methods.
+This framework enables a richer understanding of multi-physics/phase predictions in a time sensitive manner.
+Its key features include uncertainty quantification, surrogate modeling, parallel programming and robust post-processing capabilities.

 If you use this program, please cite this repository -- Sandip, A. 2020, Elmer FEM-OpenFOAM-Dakota, v1.0, Zenodo, DOI: 10.5281/zenodo.3934329